currentuser/currentuser-example-blog-rails/README.md

 ## How this application has been built?

-**Note:** this part of the documentation explains how the source code of this application has been built for educational purpose.
+_**Note: this part of the documentation explains how the source code of this application has been built for educational purpose.
-You don't need to follow these steps if you only want to run the application.
+You don't need to follow these steps if you only want to run the application.**_

 The source code of this application has been built the following way:
 ```sh
 rails new currentuser-example-blog-rails --database=mysql
 ```
-The file 'config/database.yml' has been adapted to make database configuration more flexible.
+The file `config/database.yml` has been adapted to make database configuration more flexible.

 ## Deployment